Experience and learn how to create the conditions for deep and powerful learning that prepares all students for the demands of the 21st century.

 Deeper Learning for All: From the Classroom to the System

-"One of the most powerful things you can do is give adults models and experiences that mirror what you are hoping they will do for students.
-We also call this "symmetry" in our work — that if, as a system level leader, you want teachers to teach students in a particular way, you have to give teachers opportunities to have those same kinds of learning experiences." – Jal Mehta, Faculty Chair
+"One of the most powerful things you can do is give adults models and experiences that mirror what you are hoping they will do for students.” — Jal Mehta, Faculty Chair

-In this program, you will have the opportunity to experience and experiment with learning deeply in a variety of settings, and to assess your current instructional practice, reflect on the obstacles that may inhibit deeper learning within your context, and develop a plan that addresses those obstacles, leveraging design principles to propose concrete changes you can implement right away within your own classroom, school, or setting.
+In this blended program, you will experience deep learning in a variety of settings, assess your current instructional practice, reflect on the obstacles that may inhibit deeper learning, and develop a plan to implement in your own classroom, school, or setting.

 This highly interactive on-campus program will unfold in three parts:

 - Experiential Learning: The first part of this on-campus program is about experiencing powerful learning and reflecting upon what makes learning deep.
 You will experience a variety of out-of-school learning environments, participate in a deeper learning class with a K-12 teacher in your discipline, and do an extended workshop with Ron Berger, Chief Academic Officer at EL Education, on deeper learning beyond project based learning.

 - Structural Change: During the second portion of this on-campus program, you will reflect on what produces powerful learning for the students and adults with whom you work, understand what structural changes are required in your context to create those conditions, and leverage design principles to formulate a plan of action you can implement with your team.